Tessa’s Recipe Rundown

 Make the glaze:

 - In a small bowl, use a small whisk or a fork to combine the powdered sugar and espresso until a thick but pourable glaze forms.
-Drizzle all over cooled cookies.
-Allow the glaze to set.
+Drizzle all over the cooled cookies.
+Allow the glaze to set completely before storing or transporting.

 - Store the cookies in an airtight container at room temperature for up to 3 days.